-Some men are excellent Dads but they are not necessarily the ones you’ll see on the posters for Father’s Day: they are not the chipper, grinning and glad-handing guys shown in ads but instead are the exhausted, underpaid and under-appreciated men who commute to work, worry about their pay-checks and keep quiet about their own anxieties so that the rest of their family won’t lose sleep.
+Some men are excellent dads, but they are not necessarily the ones you’ll see on the posters for Father’s Day: They are not the chipper, grinning, and glad-handing guys shown in ads, but instead are the exhausted, underpaid, and under-appreciated men who commute to work, worry about their pay-checks, and keep quiet about their own anxieties so that the rest of their family won’t lose sleep.

 Yet it never occurred to me that my father wouldn’t have time for me.
-Okay, so I knew enough not to expect him to show up at plays I was in or to attend the award events that other families flocked to en-masse; not even after my mother died did he do this “stuff” because this “stuff” was not something he considered very important for him to attend.
+OK, so I knew enough not to expect him to show up at plays I was in or to attend the award events that other families flocked to en-masse; not even after my mother died did he do this “stuff,” because this “stuff” was not something he considered very important for him to attend.

 I knew he didn’t like meeting strangers and felt out of place amongst the other parents.
 With his grade-school education, he was shy in front of teachers.
 But he understood my projects were important to me—and that’s what mattered.
 My father encouraged me whole-heartedly despite the fact that he didn’t feel a need to be physically present to demonstrate his support.